Bormio: History

 Due to its thermal baths at Bagni Vecchi, Bagni Nuovi and Terme di Bormio, Bormio has long been a tourist attraction.
-Members of the Roman aristocracy already travelled to Bormio in order to enjoy warm baths in the mountainous scenery.
+Members of the Roman aristocracy regularly travelled to Bormio to enjoy warm baths in the mountainous scenery.
 Most of these thermal baths are still in use today.

 The town is centred on the historic Piazza Cavour and Via Roma, a historic main trading point on the route from Venice to Switzerland.
 Bormio retains its unique medieval town centre, attracting many tourists, mainly Italian, from Milan and other cities.
-It will host alpine skiing in the 2026 Winter Olympics.
+It hosted alpine skiing in the 2026 Winter Olympics.

 Alpine skiing

 The village hosted the FIS Alpine World Ski Championships twice, in 1985 and 2005, both cohosted with Santa Caterina di Valfurva.
 There are 50 km of marked ski runs, the longest run of which is 6 km, served by fifteen lifts and several ski schools.

 Bormio is a regular stop on the World Cup circuit, usually with a men's downhill in late December.
 The Pista Stelvio, named after Stelvio Pass, is one of the most challenging downhill courses in the world; it is second-longest on the World Cup circuit, behind only the Lauberhorn in Wengen, Switzerland.

 For the World Cup race in December 2017, the Stelvio started at an elevation of 2255 m, with a vertical drop of 1010 m and course length of 3.27 km.
 The winning time of Italian Dominik Paris was just under two minutes, yielding an average speed of 100.66 kph and a vertical descent rate of over 8.6 m per second.